 Striped wallpaper works well in rooms with low ceilings.
 Go for vertical stripes to create a sense of height which will trick the eye into making the room feel bigger.

 Opt for something more traditional if you don’t plan on changing your decor too frequently.
-Trail and leaf or floral wallpaper designs offer a timeless option that won’t quickly make a room feel ‘old-fashioned’.
+A floral wallpaper designs offer a timeless option that won’t quickly make a room feel ‘old-fashioned’.

 If you choose to go for a feature wall, you’ll be able to get away with much bolder prints.
 This will also allow you to draw attention to a particular part of your room.
 This could be your fireplace, bed head or dining table.
 Once you’ve picked a wallpaper you like, choose a co-ordinating colour from the design to apply as paint to the remaining walls and your makeover is complete.